ca-santiago/lower-task/readme.md

 ### Build development

-**Before start:** Docker compose will attach a folder called `db` in the current directory.
-This does not exist, so you need to create it or you can change the attached directory in `mong-db: volumes`.
+**Before start**

-Make sure to run the `docker-compose.yml` file who start the services needed to run the proyect.
+Make sure to run the `docker-compose.yml` file who start the services needed to run the proyect in development version.
 ```
 $ cd dev-services/
 $ docker-compose up -d
 ```
+Wait at least one minute for the minio service.

+---
 Run docker compose dev file.

 ```Bash
 $ HOSTIP=<yourhostip> docker-compose -f docker-compose.dev.yml up -d
 ```
+HOSTIP is used to connect with dev services.
+It is not needed in the development version or if you have dedicated servers for rabbit and mongodb.
+In that case just replace the connections URL on the compose file.

 To get the host ip variable value run this:

 ```